root-project/root/interpreter/llvm/src/tools/clang/docs/CommandGuide/clang.rst

 .. option:: -mmacosx-version-min=<version>

-  When building for Mac OS X, specify the minimum version supported by your application.
+  When building for macOS, specify the minimum version supported by your application.

 .. option:: -miphoneos-version-min

   When building for iPhone OS, specify the minimum version supported by your application.

+.. option:: --print-supported-cpus

+  Print out a list of supported processors for the given target (specified through --target=<architecture> or -arch <architecture>).
+If no target is specified, the system default target will be used.

+.. option:: -mcpu=?, -mtune=?

+  Aliases of --print-supported-cpus

 .. option:: -march=<cpu>